HeercoGrond/Voxosonus/README.md

 ]
 ```

-### I've loaded in the framework, however it doesn't seem to work.
+### I've loaded in the pod or framework, however it doesn't seem to work.

 Make sure you have done the proper importing, using `import Voxosonus`, then verify the following: